 The website likely will have only a few points of contact.
 See if they’re reachable.
 Ask for proof of their ID, so if they do rip you off, you know who they are.
 Run them through Google with their company name or their name and “scam” after it to see if they’ve been reported anywhere.

 Check Their Business Address

 The address likely won’t be given out or it will track back on Google Maps to a place that doesn’t make sense.
 You can check the owners of the building and call to verify all the tenants of that building.
 See if they’re really a tenant or have just put their business address on their website to look legitimate.

 Verify whether the company made the websites they claim in their portfolio.
 Search Google for a company’s name or web address and add “+portfolio” to find results from other web designers who have listed this site as part of their portfolio too.

-It’s possible that another designer produced the previous version of the site – a duplication is possible – but not with the same web design for deeply information check here with right information about the right developers .
+It’s possible that another designer produced the previous version of the site – a duplication is possible – but not with the same web design for deep information check here for the right information about the right developers .

 Almost No Visitors

 Use AHRefs.com and SEMrush.com to look up the designer’s website to check what traffic they receive.
 While a web designer isn’t going to receive thousands of visitors if they’re small, they shouldn’t come up with close to zero or no data either.

 Check Where They’re Actually Located